David-davidlxl/Lobsterpincer-Spectator-For-RPi/README.md

 For each of the 8 LED lights, connect the black wire to the ground strip of the breadboard and connect the red wire to their respective board pins on Raspberry Pi.
 The first LED should be connected to Raspberry Pi's board pin 11, second LED to board pin 13, third LED to board pin 15, fourth LED to board pin 16, fifth LED to board pin 18, sixth LED to board pin 22, seventh LED to board pin 36, and eighth LED to board pin 38.

-If you’re not familiar with wiring in general, you can see the example shown in the “Hardware setup - Make a circuit with your Raspberry Pi and the LED” section of [Control an LED with Raspberry Pi 4 and Python 3](https://roboticsbackend.com/raspberry-pi-control-led-python-3/#:~:text=Control%20an%20LED%20with%20Raspberry%20Pi%204%20and,Conclusion%20%E2%80%93%20Control%20LED%20from%20Raspberry%20Pi%20).
+If you are not familiar with wiring in general, you can see the example shown in the “Hardware setup - Make a circuit with your Raspberry Pi and the LED” section of [Control an LED with Raspberry Pi 4 and Python 3](https://roboticsbackend.com/raspberry-pi-control-led-python-3/#:~:text=Control%20an%20LED%20with%20Raspberry%20Pi%204%20and,Conclusion%20%E2%80%93%20Control%20LED%20from%20Raspberry%20Pi%20).
 In this example, the short leg of the LED is connected to the ground through the black wire and the long leg of the LED is connected to GPIO pin 17 (which corresponds to board pin 11) through the yellow wire.
 Note that this example uses the BCM numbering mode (`GPIO.BCM`) instead of the BOARD numbering mode (`GPIO.BOARD`) that the paragraph above assumes.
 For information on how these numbering modes differ, see [What is the difference between BOARD and BCM for GPIO pin numbering?](https://raspberrypi.stackexchange.com/questions/12966/what-is-the-difference-between-board-and-bcm-for-gpio-pin-numbering).

 ## Data Collection and Model Training